Altinn/agencysystem-java/outbound/download-queue/README.md

 # Download Queue
 This is a client that consumes elements from the Altinn download queue.
-The client requests items from the queue, saves them to disk, and marks it as "purged" (completed).
+The client requests items from the queue, saves them to disk, and marks them as "purged" (completed).

 What you will need to run this project: